Esther

 Esther 3:1 After these things did king Ahasuerus (Artaxerxes) promote Haman the son of Hammedatha the Agagite, and advanced him, and set his seat above all the princes (officials) that were with him.

 Haman was a descendant of Agag, of the Amalekites.
-A Canaanite Jew.
+Descendant of Esau.

 1Samuel 15:8 And he (Saul) took Agag the king of the Amalekites alive, and utterly destroyed all the people with the edge of the sword.